 After the exam will be over and the NEET result will be released, candidates can undertake two important tasks -

 Having a rough idea of the NEET score and rank will help candidates get an insight into the medical/dental colleges they might get on the basis of previous year NEET admission trends.
 Using the solutions available in the NEET answer key 2021, aspirants could calculate the approximate scores to be obtained.
 Once the NEET scores are calculated, students could predict their ranks using NEET marks vs rank trends.

 What after NEET 2021? - Following the declaration of result

 After the declaration of result, the counselling process of NEET 2021 for MBBS/BDS admissions will begin.
-Only medicos who will secure NEET cutoff 2021 minimum qualifying percentile will be eligible for admission process.
-In order to participate for NEET counselling, general categories must obtain 50th percentile, while for SC/ST/OBC aspirants it is 40th percentile.
+Only medicos who will secure NEET cutoff 2021 minimum qualifying percentile will be eligible for the admission process.
+In order to participate in NEET counselling, general categories must obtain 50th percentile, while for SC/ST/OBC aspirants it is 40th percentile.
 Following are the steps which will be followed after the result is announced.